 Struggling with venous leak?
 See our guide to the best exercises to combat your venous leak symptoms.

 Veins contract to confine the blood inside.
 (This is known as veno-occlusion.)
-When a guy climaxes or sexual excitement ceases, the veins dilate, and blood returns to the body.
+When a guy climaxes or sexual excitement stops, the veins dilate (become wider), and blood returns to the body.

 Blood will "leak" back into the body if the veins do not tighten sufficiently, weakening the erection.
 Many men with erectile dysfunction can obtain a hard erection at first, but the strength progressively fades.

-Much regarding venous leakage is still debated in the medical profession.
+There's a lot of debate in the medical profession about venous leakage.
 Many facets of the illness, particularly its treatment options, remain divisive.
 The issue's prevalence is still relatively unknown.
 However, some sources suggest it to be a prevalent cause of erectile dysfunction.
 In younger men, a venous leak is a common cause of erectile dysfunction.
+It can even cause performance anxiety if it causes a man to lose his ability to stay hard.

 You'll lose blood if your veins can't remain in the penis during an erection.
-This is referred to as a venous leak.
-This may contribute to erectile dysfunction.
-Diabetes, Peyronie's disease (development of scar tissue in the penis that causes curved, painful erections), various neurological diseases, and even acute anxiety have all been related to it.
+This is referred to as a venous leak and may contribute to erectile dysfunction.
+Diabetes, Peyronie's disease (development of scar tissue in the penis that causes curved, painful erections), various neurological diseases, vascular disease, and even acute anxiety are all common risk factors.

-Many men with Venogenic Erectile Dysfunction have erections problems from a young age.
-A chronic soft erection insufficient for sexual intercourse, position-dependent erectile rigidity, difficulty achieving erections, difficulty maintaining erections without constant manual stimulation, loss of penile length and girth, and a soft glans of the penis during erection that is not fully engorged are all common complaints (also known as cold glans syndrome).
+Many men with penile venous insufficiency have erection problems from a young age.
+A chronic soft erection insufficient for sexual activity, position-dependent erectile rigidity, difficulty achieving erections, difficulty maintaining erections without constant manual stimulation, loss of penile length and girth, and a soft glans of the penis during erection that is not fully engorged (also known as cold glans syndrome) are all common complaints.

 When diagnosing venous leaks, physicians frequently search for indications that point to an organic cause of erectile dysfunction rather than a psycho-osmotic explanation (In other words, guessing).
 Such suggestive signs include: